GraphicDThanh/GraphicDThanh.github.io/docs/_posts/django/2023-03-25-export-docx-in-django.md

 layout: post
 title:  "Export a docx file in Django application"
 date:   2023-03-25 10:00:00 +0700
-categories: django, export
+categories: django
 ---

 ![](/assets/images/2023/03/2023-03-export-docx-in-django-cover.png)

 Exporting file is a commonly used feature that allows users to retrieve their data.

 Throughout this series, I will outline various methods for exporting files in a Django application.
 The exported file formats may include `docx`, `csv`, `zip`, or `pdf`.